cachix/devenv/docs/blog/posts/devenv-v1.3-instant-developer-environments-with-nix-caching.md

 ## Comparison with existing tools

-Let's take a closer look at how devenv's new caching system compares to other popular tools in the Nix ecosystem:
+Let's take a closer look at how devenv's new caching system compares to other popular tools in the Nix ecosystem.
+Running our own cache gives us more control and visibility over the caching process, and allows us to improve our integration with other tools, like direnv.

 ### lorri